dowsing and a possible magnetic sense

 But how could human beings detect magnetism in the first place?
 Chains of small crystals of magnetite – magnetic iron oxide – have been found in many species of animal known to possess a magnetic sense.
 These chains often seem able to rotate so that they can act like microscopic compass needles.
 A similar concentration of magnetic materials has been found by Richard Baker and his colleagues in the very thin bones of the human sinuses, in the front of the skull, suggesting that we may indeed have an anatomical adaptation allowing us to detect subtle variations in our magnetic environment.
 Just how acute this sense could be is hinted at by experiments on a rather different variety of vertebrate, the yellowfin tuna, carried out by Michael Walker of the University of Hawaii and colleagues at the California Institute of Technology and the National Marine Fisheries Service in La Jolla.
 In the yellowfin tuna, a sensor consisting of an estimated 85 million microscopic crystals of magnetite allows magnetic field changes as small as one nanotesla, or less than one twenty-thousandth of the Earth's field strength, to be detected.
 Such a sensitive system, it it existed in humans, would be perfectly capable of accounting for many of the positive results claimed – and, in some cases, experimentally verified – for the phenomenon of dowsing.

 Of course, this remains a highly contentious subject.
-Some researchers who've investigated it have failed to find anything definite at all.
+Some researchers who have investigated it have failed to find anything definite at all.
 But the spectacular practical success of dowsers demands a serious scientific response – and not just because the phenomenon might be intrinsically fascinating.
 When an estimated 80 percent of all diseases in the Third World are caused by polluted water, and at least two billion people have inadequate water supplies, the benefits that could come from a more effective way of locating deep aquifers are obvious.